wp-plugins/featured-articles-lite/readme.txt

 8. Theme Strips (PRO)

 == Changelog ==

+= 2.4.9.2 =
+* resolved podPress related bug that was displaying raw podPress player code into slides.
+Instead of applying all the_content filters, it applies only the default WordPress filters (wptexturize, convert_smilies, convert_chars, wpautop, shortcode_unautop).

 = 2.4.9.1 =
 * Solved bug that was causing remote images not to be displayed into the slideshow.